Follow this link for info about the review system. 1 = Terrible, 5 = Awesome!

 Tarmin is much closer to a traditional RPG than the first AD&D cartridge was.
 Combat is turn-based, though if you don't take your action within a certain time, the monster will again attack.
 You can maintain an inventory of items as well, which offers you interesting strategies in combat.
 Rather than the simple three-hits-and-you-die system in the prior game, you actually have 'hit points' and 'mana points'.
 Your limits in these stat pools grow as you 'gain experience.'
 (Tip: You can scam the system by letting yourself get injured more, then healing up.)

 The game forgoes the outdoor aspects of the original, thrusting you immediately into the dungeon crawl.
 You begin at the first level of the dungeon, and delve deeper, until you reach the minotaur.
 A continuous corridor surrounds each level of the dungeon, and each of the four sides has two entry points into the labyrinth.
 These entrances are always in the same place, but the layout of each level can be different.
-There are regular, secret, and magically sealed doors throughout the mazes, as I recall.
+There are regular, secret, and magically sealed doors throughout the mazes.
 You may actually need to enter combat to 'destroy' some of the doors.
 Moving between levels in the dungeon is done by climbing the ladders you will find.
 One feature sorely lacking is a map, such as the one in Tower of Doom.

 Graphically judging the game is a challenge.
 On the one hand, there is no animation to speak of, and the monsters you encounter are all single-color, rather blocky beasts.
 However, you must bear in mind that the game presents a first-person perspective, in which the corridors stretch before you, and monsters must be rendered from various distances.
 This was undoubtedly quite a challenge to accomplish.